lilipads/gradient_descent_viz/README.md

 ![demo](resources/screenshots/demo-step-by-step.gif)

-* Use visual elements to track things such as the gradient, the momentum, sum of squared gradient (visualized by squares whose size corresponds to the magnitude of the term), adjusted gradient (after dividing by the sum of squared gradient or adding on momentum, depending on the method), and the path.
+* Use visual elements to track things such as the gradient, the momentum, sum of squared gradient (visualized by squares whose sizes correspond to the magnitude of the term), adjusted gradient (after dividing by the sum of squared gradient or adding on momentum, depending on the method), and the path.
 In the example below, you can see that after adjusted by the sum of squared gradient, RMSProp takes a very different direction.
 Comparing that with AdaGrad, one will visually see that the sum of squared gradient for AdaGrad is much bigger in scale (because it doesn't decay).
 You can use this feature to understand what makes each method work or not work under different circumstances.